-Our school is a fragrance free zone.
-Students and staff are highly sensitive to perfumes and other scented products.
+We aim for a fragrance free zone.
+Some students and staff are highly sensitive to perfumes and other scented products.
+Please keep this in mind.

 PETS AT SCHOOL

 For safety reasons, please keep dogs leashed at all times while on the school grounds.
 As pet allergies are very common, please do not bring any animals into the school unless prearranged with your child's classroom teacher.